VR-25/acc/README.md

 ### Charging Switch

-By default, ACC cycles through all available [charging control files](https://github.com/VR-25/acc/blob/master/acc/switches.txt) until it finds one that works.
+By default, ACC uses whatever [charging switch](https://github.com/VR-25/acc/blob/master/acc/switches.txt) works.

 If `prioritizeBattIdleMode` is set to `true`, charging switches that support battery idle mode take precedence - allowing the device to draw power directly from the external power supply when charging is paused.

 However, things don't always go well.

-- Some switches may be unreliable under certain conditions (e.g., screen off).
+- Some switches are unreliable under certain conditions (e.g., screen off).
-- Others may hold a [wakelock](https://duckduckgo.com/?q=wakelock) - causing faster battery drain.
+- Others hold a [wakelock](https://duckduckgo.com/?q=wakelock) - causing faster battery drain.
 - High CPU load and inability to re-enable charging may also be experienced.

 In such situations, you have to find and enforce a switch that works as expected.
 Here's how to do it: